supermikol/word-tree/README.md

 ### Setting up the Database

 Default DB is Postgres.
-For instructions on how to load CSV data to Postgres DB, please refer to the jupyter notebook titled `wordtree_analysis.ipynb`
+For instructions on how to load CSV data to Postgres DB, please refer to the jupyter notebook titled `wordtree_tools.ipynb`

 ### Create credentials
 In the root folder, create a file named `credentials.py` with the following values: